Skip to main content

 If your team is spread across Australia, collecting accurate sizing early can prevent rollout delays and unnecessary replacements.
 We often highlight this as one of the common mistakes when choosing staff uniforms in Australia, especially for organisations managing multiple locations.

-Navy unisex apparel polo with Little Locals logo, hanging on a white hanger.
-Maroon and white unisex polo shirt with a circular embroidered chest logo, hanging on a hanger.
-Black t-shirt, unisex apparel, features Dirty Harrys Bar & Grill and a cocktail glass graphic.
+Dark unisex polo shirt with Little Locals Early Learning logo hanging on a white hanger.
+Maroon and white fitted apparel sports shirt with crest, hanging on a black hanger.
+Black unisex apparel t-shirt with Dirty Harrys Bar & Grill and a cocktail graphic on the front.

 Budget and Quantity Planning